stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-the-us-government-stole-the-black-hills-.md

-Homestake bought 14 million board feet — a unit of measurement used by the logging industry — on approximately 1,700 acres in the Black Hills, in a transaction known as Case No.1.
-Some of the heartwood of the original stumps from that cut can be seen today, gnarled and gray.&nbsp;
+Homestake bought 14 million board feet — a unit of measurement used by the logging industry — on approximately 1,700 acres in the Black Hills, in a transaction known as Case No. 1.
+Some of the heartwood of the original stumps from that cut can be seen today, gnarled and gray.

-Since Case No. 1, selling timber has been part of the U.S. Forest Service’s job.
-The money goes to pay for forest maintenance, and logging companies also sometimes provide services like underbrush clearing in trade.&nbsp;
+Since Case No. 1, selling timber has been part of the Forest Service’s job.
+The money goes to pay for forest maintenance, and logging companies also sometimes provide services like underbrush clearing in trade.